jkaewprateep/Basics-statistics-for-AI-machine-learning-study/README.md

 </p>

 ### Neuron networks sample codes ###
-👧💬 🎈 The super because we need to create a new class object, that is an initial function with new initial weight distribution values because the user often forgets to create a new class and uses the training weight distribution values with another process, one more reason is this class method programming style is short for create a new class for work in a process and all emoved by Python once the reference object did the process or no-invoke method. </br>
+👧💬 🎈 The super because we need to create a new class object, that is an initial function with new initial weight distribution values because the user often forgets to create a new class and uses the training weight distribution values with another process, one more reason is this class method programming style is short for create a new class for work in a process and all removed by Python once the reference object did the process or no-invoke method. </br>

 ```
 class MyDenseLayer(tf.keras.layers.Layer):